How to Use the Archives

 Cellular telephone conversations are prohibited in the research rooms.

-Our self-service microfilm reading room operates on a reservation system.
+Our self-service microfilm reading room operates on a first-come, first-serve basis.

 - The availability of photocopies depends on the physical condition of the documents.